michaellanuk/chess/README.md

 # Chess
 Implementation of a chess engine in C++.
-Completed as part of programming laboratory coursework for Imperial College London's MSc in Computing.

 This program manages and simulates chess games.
 By default, it simulates a short game played between Alexander Alekhine and Milorad Vasic in 1931.